Payday loans in Nova Scotia

 - Funds taken from your bank account without your permission.
 Unlicensed lenders have been known to illegally withdraw money from customer’s bank accounts to help cover the cost of loan repayment.

 Online lenders often operate outside of the province or even the country, making it difficult to track their movements or prosecute them if they do something illegal.
-That’s why it’s so important to make sure your lender is licensed to operate in Nova Scotia before you borrow.
+That’s why it’s so important to make sure your lender is licensed to operate in Nova Scotia before you borrow money.

 How to file a complaint against a lender